hyperschedule/hyperschedule-api/README.md

     * `malformedCourseCount`:
       * non-negative integer giving the number of courses whose information was entered incorrectly by the registrar
+* `/api/v2/malformed-courses`
+  * possibly empty list of strings representing malformed courses which are not included in the normal course listing (the length of this list equals the value of `malformedCourseCount` returned from the other endpoints).
+The format of these strings should not be relied upon.

 Course objects are maps with the following keys:
 * `courseCodeSuffix`